 - assessing risk to make sure patient safety is maintained

 You will also be expected to keep up-to-date accurate records.

 You’ll also need technical skills which you’ll learn during the pre-registration programme.

 - theatre support workers

-To work as an operating department practitioner in the NHS, you’ll need to:
+To work as an operating department practitioner in NHSScotland, you’ll need to:

 - complete occupational health checks